habitoti/Azure-OCR-Pre-Consume-Script/README.md

 ## Notes

-- When you set a content cutoff, only as many pages as will fit into the total character limit will be made searchable for Paperless-ngx.
-As a rule of thumb, about 2000 characters make up a completly filled text page.
-You'll need about 500 tokens to have AI look at that page later on, e.g. with paperless-ai.
-So if you have for example an 8K token limit per prompt on your model (or just don't want to spend more per query), you'll be on the safe side with a 15-20k character limit, or about 8-10 pages (might be more or less depending on type of document).
-This leaves sufficient space for the actual prompt that describes what AI should do with the content.
+- When you set a content cutoff, only as many pages as fit within the total character limit will be made searchable by Paperless-ngx.
+As a rule of thumb, a fully filled text page contains roughly 2,000 characters.
+To process that content with AI tools like Paperless-AI, you’ll typically need around 500 tokens per page.
+For example, if your model has an 8k token limit per prompt (or if you simply want to reduce processing cost), a cutoff of 15,000 to 20,000 characters—equivalent to about 8–10 pages—is a safe and practical choice.
+The exact number of pages may vary depending on the document type and density.
+This approach also ensures there’s enough room left in the prompt for the actual instructions to the AI, such as what kind of tags or metadata should be extracted.
 - Azure Document Intelligence must support PDF input (v4.0+ REST API).
 - Logging entries are prefixed with `[azure.ocr]` for easy filtering.